 What these Graham Norton Show participants didn’t consider

-During a recent binging of The Graham Norton Show (how funny is that guy?) a recurring thought kept coming to mind about the women guests’ outfits – ‘Didn’t they consider the couch situation?’
+During a recent binge of The Graham Norton Show (I just love him!), a recurring thought kept coming to mind about the outfits of the women guests —Did they consider the couch situation?

-I just don’t see how their stylists or assistants didn’t say, “You are going to be sitting for the entire interview; let’s really put the focus up top and show off your wonderful collar bone/arms/neck/hair…”
+Surely their stylists or assistants would have said, “You’ll be sitting for the entire interview; let’s put the focus up top—highlight your collarbone, arms, neck, or hair!”

-Case in point, Jennifer Lawrence points out early on in her interview that she wishes she’d worn a different dress and says later that she’d like to go change.
+Case in point: Jennifer Lawrence.
+Early in her interview, she mentions wishing she’d worn a different dress and even jokes about wanting to go change.
 And she’s wearing tights!

 Screenshot 2016-04-19 12.57.34.png